leanprover-community/aesop/README.md

   the normalisation algorithm.

   Normalisation rules can also be simp lemmas.
 These are constructed with the `simp` builder.
-They are used by a special `simp` call during the normalisation process.
+They are used by two special `simp` calls during the normalisation process.

 - **Safe rules** (keyword `safe`) are applied after normalisation but before any unsafe rules.
 When a safe rule is successfully applied to a goal, the goal